rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 Users with "workflow_kill" privilege, will also see a link to kill the Job in case they want to stop it immediatly.

-Execution can also be tracked using the <code>rd-queue</code> shell tool.
+Execution can also be tracked using the `rd-queue` shell tool.

     $ rd-queue
     Queue: 1 items